TheComputerM/svelte-materialify/packages/docs/src/routes/getting-started/installation.md

 ```

 <Components.Alert type='info'>

-Now you can use SCSS and SASS in your styles.
+Now _you_ can also use SCSS and SASS styles in your own components.
+Learn more about [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess/blob/master/docs/usage.md).

 </Components.Alert>

 Then create a **\_material-theme.scss** file and place it in any folder, lets put it in a folder called **theme**.
 Then include the path in the preprocess function in your **rollup.config.js** (likewise follow the same in webpack but for svelte-loader).